 There are five categories of SAG groups, as described below.

-SAG Steering Committee: Members of the SAG Steering Committee includes senior representative of utilities and non-financially interested stakeholder participants that signed 2022-2025 Stipulated Agreements with Illinois utilities.
+SAG Steering Committee: Members of the SAG Steering Committee includes senior representative of utilities, community-based organizations, and non-financially interested stakeholder participants.
 The Steering Committee provides substantive feedback to the SAG Facilitator on: (1) annual SAG Plans; and (2) progress towards meeting annual SAG Plan goals to ensure that the time spent on SAG is as productive and valuable as possible.

-Meetings will be held on a bi-annual basis.

-Large Group SAG:
+The SAG Steering Committee distribution list includes Illinois utility representatives and non-financially interested stakeholders that signed 2022-2025 Stipulated Agreements with Illinois utilities.
+For 2025, the SAG Facilitator also included additional non-financially interested stakeholders that signed a 2026-2029 Stipulated Agreements with an Illinois utility.
+Meetings are anticipated on a bi-annual basis.

+Large Group SAG: Large Group SAG meetings cover Program Administrator reporting, Portfolio planning, Program planning, fund shifts, and topics of general interest, as directed by the Commission or requested by SAG participants.
+Topics are scheduled as time and resources permit.

-Generally, Large Group SAG meetings are held on a quarterly basis, at a minimum.
-In 2024, Large Group SAG meetings are anticipated to be held monthly between January and October 2024.
-Additional meetings are needed in 2024 due to the focus on EE Portfolio planning.
-The SAG Facilitator will prioritize topics and issues that are required by the Illinois Energy Efficiency Policy Manual Version 3.0, or as it may be updated from time to time; directives to SAG from the Illinois Commerce Commission (ICC); and ICC-approved stipulated agreements between utilities and non-financially interested parties.
-Other topics related to EE portfolio planning, design, implementation, and evaluation will be scheduled for Large Group SAG discussion as time and resources permit.
+The SAG Facilitator prioritizes topics and issues that are required by the Illinois Energy Efficiency Policy Manual Version 3.0, or as it may be updated from time to time; directives to SAG from the Commission; and ICC-approved stipulated agreements between utilities and non-financially interested parties.
+Large Group SAG meetings are generally held on a quarterly basis.
+Due to open EE Plan approval dockets in 2025, two quarterly SAG meetings are planned (July and November).

-SAG Technical Advisory Committee (TAC): Meetings will be held as needed.
-Technical Advisory Committee (TAC) meetings address updates to the Illinois Statewide Technical Reference Manual (IL-TRM), EM&V issues, and other issues of a technical nature.
-SAG participants will be briefed on topics covered in the TAC.
+SAG Technical Advisory Committee (TAC): Technical Advisory Committee (TAC) meetings address updates to the Illinois Statewide Technical Reference Manual (IL-TRM), EM&V issues, and other issues of a technical nature.
+General SAG attendees will be briefed on topics covered in the TAC, as needed.

-SAG TAC meetings related to the IL-TRM are administered by VEIC, the independent IL-TRM Administrator.
-The SAG Facilitator coordinates with the IL-TRM Administrator and participates, as needed.
+In recent years, TAC meetings have focused on the annual Illinois TRM update process, facilitated by the Illinois TRM Administrator, VEIC.
+The SAG Facilitator coordinates with the IL-TRM Administrator and participates in TAC meetings, as needed.

+Energy efficiency topics of a technical nature that are unrelated to the Illinois TRM update process are addressed in SAG Subcommittee or SAG Working Group meetings.

-SAG Subcommittees: SAG Subcommittees will be established for necessary issue-specific topics based on ICC directives, Policy Manual requirements, and stipulated agreements.
+SAG Subcommittees: SAG Subcommittees are established for necessary issue-specific topics based on ICC directives, Policy Manual requirements, stipulated agreements, or SAG requests.

-Participation in SAG Subcommittees will be open to all SAG participants, unless there is a financial conflict of interest.
+Participation in SAG Subcommittees is open to all SAG participants, unless there is a topic that involves a financial conflict of interest.
+SAG participants may self-select to join a Subcommittee.
+The SAG Facilitator maintains a separate distribution list for each Subcommittee.
+Subcommittee meetings are scheduled as needed.

-SAG Working Groups: SAG Working Group meetings will be held to discuss short-term issues that need resolution.
-Meetings will be held by teleconference and scheduled as needed, with participation by a small group of interested SAG participants.
+SAG Working Groups: SAG Working Group meetings address short-term issues that need resolution.
+SAG Working Group participants may recommend next steps to SAG Subcommittee(s) or the Technical Advisory Committee.

+SAG Working Group meetings are established to provide an opportunity for updates on a specific area of interest.
+Participation in a SAG Working Group is open to all SAG participants, unless there is a topic that involves a financial conflict of interest.
+SAG participants may self-select to join a Working Group.
+The SAG Facilitator maintains a separate distribution list for each Working Group.
+Working Group meetings are scheduled as needed.

 Coordination with Other Processes

 The SAG Facilitator will coordinate with two other Illinois energy efficiency advisory processes, including 1) Annual update process for the IL-TRM through the TAC, facilitated by Vermont Energy Investment Corp.
-(VEIC), the IL-TRM Administrator; and 2) the Income Qualified Accountability Committee or Low Income Energy Efficiency Advisory Committee (LIEEAC).
+(VEIC), the IL-TRM Administrator; and 2) the Income Qualified Accountability Committee or Low Income Energy Efficiency Advisory Committee (LIEEAC), also referred to as the IQ North EE Advisory Committee and IQ South EE Advisory Committee.